yt-project/yt/doc/source/developing/creating_derived_fields.rst

 :ref:`cosmological-units`.
 We suggest that you name the function that creates a derived field with the intended field name prefixed by a single underscore, as in the ``_pressure`` example above.

+As we see above, fields return array data with units.
+Since, floats and NumPy arrays are interpreted as unitless by yt , you will need to make sure that you apply units to floating point constants or arrays that should have units.
+If the field function returns data in a dimensionally equivalent unit (e.g. a ``dyne`` versus a ``N``), the field data will be converted to the units specified in ``add_field`` before being returned in a data object selection.
+If the field function returns data with dimensions that are incompatibible with units specified in ``add_field``, you will see an error.

+To clear this error, you must ensure that your field function returns data in the correct units.
+Often, this means importing physical constants from ``yt.utilities.physical_constants`` rather than defining them as floating point constants.
+You can also convert floats or NumPy arrays into :class:`~yt.units.yt_array.YTArray` or :class:`~yt.units.yt_array.YTQuantity` instances by making use of the :func:`~yt.data_objects.static_output.Dataset.arr` and :func:`~yt.data_objects.static_output.Dataset.quan` convenience functions.

 :func:`add_field` can be invoked in two other ways.
 The first is by the function decorator :func:`derived_field`.
 The following code is equivalent to